How Much Is Square Worth?

 Market capitalization is determined by the total dollar value of a company’s outstanding shares, which helps investors determine the relative size of a company.
-Square’s market cap range reflects how the market as a whole values the company, and investor differences mean the value is in contention.
+Square’s market cap range reflects how the market as a whole values the company.
 Company growth also affects the market cap, as Square’s share price fluctuations directly affect its size as viewed by investors.

 Market caps offer one view of what the market values a company at, but because of unpredictable market forces, that value is also volatile, even if it can present a relatively accurate price range.
 In an effort to bypass market volatility, the GOBankingRates Evaluation calculates a company’s net worth based on recent annual reports of income and profit while also taking into consideration the company’s assets and liabilities.

-Based on Square’s revenue and profits from the last three years, it is worth more than $960 million.
+Based on Square’s revenue and profits from the last three years, it is worth more than $6.517 billion.

 Square Jumps on the Bitcoin Bandwagon

-Square’s IPO proved less than satisfying, opening up with a valuation lower than expected.
-According to the Wall Street Journal, its shares were initially priced at $9, below the original projection of $11 to $13 and much less than the $15.46 figure Square listed for private investors while fundraising.
-Despite incurring net losses from 2015 to 2017, the company can still generate revenue.
-It seems poised to clear the $1 billion hurdle in adjusted revenue in 2018, MarketWatch reported in February.
+Square’s IPO proved less than satisfying, opening with a valuation lower than expected.
+According to The Wall Street Journal, its shares were initially priced at $9, below the original projection of $11 to $13 and much less than the $15.46 figure Square listed for private investors while fundraising.
+Despite incurring net losses from 2015 to 2018, the company was poised to generate profits for the first time in 2019, and it more than quadrupled its revenue from 2017 to 2020.

-Square’s other area of concentration currently is to focus on the cryptocurrency bitcoin.
+Square’s other area of concentration currently is to focus on the cryptocurrency Bitcoin.
 In June 2018, New York’s Department of Financial Services approved Square’s virtual currency license, allowing New Yorkers using Square’s Cash App to trade in the cryptocurrency, CNBC reported.
 While some questioned how successful Square might be in that venture, its app generated $1.8 billion in Bitcoin revenue in the third quarter, up 11% year over year, according to the company’s shareholder letter.
 However, gross profit was just $42 million, or about 2% of Bitcoin revenue — compared to 200% appreciation in Q2, according to ZDNet.